rob550-docs/rob550-docs.github.io/docs/how-to-guide/LCM-guide.md

     ```cpp
     enum message_topics{
         ...
-        MBOT_EXAMPLE = 301
+        MBOT_EXAMPLE = 200
     };
     ```

     {: .warning }
-    All 200-level numbers are reserved for development purposes only.
-Therefore, students should **only** use 300-level numbers when creating new channels.
+    The channel number is limited to a maximum of 255 due to the 8-bit limit.
+The numbers 0 and 255 might reserved for special purposes.
+Therefore, 254 is your highest usable value for channel identifiers.

 4. Add the new defined type to `mbot_msgs/CMakeLists.txt`:
 ```cpp
 set(LCM_FILES